-of the Old Testament bear to corresponding persons, events, and institutions in the New."29 Miller's definition is: "Typology is the doctrine of symbols and types; the doctrine that persons and things in the New Testament, especially the person and work of Christ, are symbolized, or prefigured, by persons and things in the Old Testament."20 Moorehead says that types are "pictures, object lessons, by which God taught His people concerning His Grace and saving power."31
+of the Old Testament bear to corresponding persons, events, and institutions in the New."29 Miller's definition is : "Typology is the doctrine of symbols and types; the doctrine that persons and things in the New Testament, especially the person and work of Christ, are symbolized, or prefigured, by persons and things in the Old Testament."
+40 Moorehead says that types are "pictures, object lessons, by which God taught His people concerning His Grace and saving power."81

 By analyzing these definitions the following elements of a type are manifest: (i) In a type there must be a genuine resemblance in form or idea between the Old Testament reference and the New Testament counterpart.
 The connection between type and antitype must not be accidental nor superficial but real and substantial. (ii) This resemblance must be designated.
 The problem of designation is the crux of the Marshian principle.
 In fanciful systems of typology designation springs from the imagination of the interpreter either on arbitrary or superficial grounds.
 Previously in this work we have defended the principle of Fairbairn that types are innate and inferred.
-A type is properly designated when either it is so stated to be one in the New Testament, or wherein the New Testament states a whole as typical (e.g., the Tabernacle, and the Wilderness Wanderings) and it is up to the exegetical ability of the interpreter to determine additional types in the parts of these wholes. (iii) Dissimilarity is to be expected.
+A type is properly designated when either it is so stated to be one in the New Testament. or wherein the New Testament states a whole as typical (e.g., the Tabernacle, and the Wilderness Wanderings) and it is up to the exegetical ability of the interpreter to determine additional types in the parts of these wholes. (iii) Dissimilarity is to be expected.
 There is no one-to-one correspondence between type and antitype.
-Great care must be taken to lift out of the Old Testament item precisely that which is typical and eine Begebenheit, ein Zusammenhang, andcutet, vorbildet, weissagt.
-"Christus im Alter und im Neuen Testament," Theologische Zeitschrift, 4:252, July-August, 1953.
+Great care must be taken to lift out of the Old Testament item precisely that which is typical and

-29 Terry, op. cit., p.
-246. Italics are hie.
-30 Miller, The Tabernacle, p.
+19 Terry, op. cit., p.
+246. Italics are his.

+10 Miller, The Tabernacle, p.
 15.

 11 Moorehead, "Typology," The International Standard Bible Encyclopedia, V, 3029.
-Ludwig Koehler's definition of a type is: "Typus iet eine Gestalt, eine Begebenheit, ein Zusammenhang, der nicht um seiner selber willen Gewicht und Bedeutung hat, sondern dessen Zweck und Wert darin besteht, dass er eine andere Grösse auch sie eine Gestalt, no more.
+Ludwig Koehler's definition of a type is: "Typus ist eine Gestalt, eine Begebenheit, ein Zusammenhang, der nicht um seiner selber willen Gewicht und Bedeutung hat, sondem dessen Zweck und Wert darin besteht, dass er eine andere Grösse auch sie eine Gestalt, eine Begebenheit, ein Zusammenhang, andeutet, vorbildet, weissagt."
+"Christus im Alter und im Neuen Testament," Theologische Zeitschrift.
+4:252, July-August, 1953.

+no more.
 There are points of pronounced similarity and equally so, points of pronounced dissimilarity between Christ and Aaron or Christ and Moses.
 The typical truth is at the point of similarity.
 One of the cardinal errors in typology is to make typical the elements of dissimilarity in a type.